Laboratory Visa Sponsorship Jobs in Washington

 Which companies sponsor visas for laboratory professionals in Washington?

 Washington's leading laboratory visa sponsors include Fred Hutchinson Cancer Center, Seattle Children's Research Institute, University of Washington, Allen Institute for Brain Science, and biotechnology companies concentrated in the Bothell and Seattle areas such as Seagen (now part of Pfizer) and ZymoBIOMICS.
-Academic medical centers and large research institutions tend to have established H-1B sponsorship infrastructure and sponsor laboratory roles more consistently than smaller commercial labs.
+Academic medical centers and large research institutions tend to have established H-1B visa sponsorship infrastructure and sponsor laboratory roles more consistently than smaller commercial labs.

 Which visa types are most common for laboratory roles in Washington?

 The H-1B is the most common visa category for laboratory scientists, research associates, and clinical laboratory specialists in Washington, particularly for roles requiring a bachelor's degree or higher in biology, chemistry, or a related field.
-J-1 exchange visitor visas are also common for postdoctoral researchers at institutions like the University of Washington.
+J-1 visa exchange visitor visas are also common for postdoctoral researchers at institutions like the University of Washington.
 TN visas apply to Canadian and Mexican nationals in qualifying scientific roles.

 Which cities in Washington have the most laboratory visa sponsorship jobs?